 Official Facebook page

-Lincoln, MI is a small town that is one mile square with approximately 360 full-time residents.
+The Village of Lincoln, MI is a small town that is one mile square with approximately 360 full-time residents.
 Lincoln was established during the early logging period of the late 1800s.
 Lincoln was originally named East Harrisville, but shortly after Lincoln's assassination the name was changed to Lincoln.
 In recent years, Lincoln has undergone full-scale downtown renovation, and their screening event drew more than 400 attendees.
-Read more about the Village of Lincoln.

 Lincoln, MO was incorporated in 1869 in honor of President Lincoln.
 Since Missouri was a border state during the Civil War, men who returned from the war fought on different sides.
 As the story goes, they would keep to their respective sides of Main Street and spend the day shouting insults at each other, though the saloon was set aside as neutral ground.
 Modern day Lincoln is much more peaceful and many enjoy the recreational opportunities afforded by nearby Truman Lake and Lake of the Ozarks.
 The screening was hosted by the Lincoln Chamber of Commerce, and included a spaghetti dinner fundraiser for the high school’s freshmen class.